 - a.
 To invoke this right of consideration, the professional-track faculty candidate must advise their department chair of their request to be considered for promotion. - b.
-The case shall be reviewed for promotion at all levels, including the president unless the candidate (1) withdraws the case prior to review by the president's committee, (2) resigns from the University, or (3) is terminated by the University for disciplinary reasons in accordance with Regents Rule 31008 and UT Systemwide Policy (UTS) 198. - c.
-Should the professional-track faculty candidate not be promoted after invoking their right of consideration for promotion review, then - ii.
+The case shall be reviewed for promotion at all levels, including the president unless the candidate (1) withdraws the case prior to review by the president's committee, (2) resigns from the University, or (3) is terminated by the University for disciplinary reasons in accordance with Regents' Rule 31008 and UT Systemwide Policy (UTS) 198. - c.
+Should the professional-track faculty candidate withdraw their dossier from consideration after the executive committee review or not be promoted after invoking their right of consideration for promotion review, then - ii.
 The professional-track faculty candidate may be considered for promotion during any subsequent review cycle deemed appropriate by their departmental executive committee and department chair; and - iii.
 When not subject to restrictions imposed by disciplinary sanctions, the professional-track faculty candidate may again invoke their right to be considered for promotion review in the following completion of a minimum of five additional full academic years of service.
 The first year of this five-year count starts in the first academic year after the negative promotion decision.